New Year’s resolutions work best when they offer two simple choices: reward or consequence. Here are tips for improving yourself anytime. Tweet This

 3. Schedule exercise and stretching.

 Exercise is more effective when it is regular and systematic.
-It can be difficult to schedule exercise unless time is pre-committed.
+It can be difficult to maintain an exercise regime unless time is pre-committed.
+An exercise schedule is your friend.

 4. Mend fences and help others resolve issues.